drew-cmd/wikipedia_web_scraping/README.md

 Webscrapes user inputted Wikipedia articles, returns content, and saves content to a database for faster future retrieval.

 Locally hosted website to take in user input (in this case Wikipedia URLs) and send the request to a server whereby content from the Wiki page was returned.

-Front End: HTML, CSS, and JavaScript.

-Back End: Python (includes database reading and writing component with built-in SQLite).

 Server operations included some URL validation, checking for already existing content in a database (searched by Wiki page name), website web scraping and formatting via BeautifulSoup, saving content to a database, and returning the content to be displayed to the user on the webpage.

+#### Front End

+HTML, CSS, and JavaScript.

+#### Back End

+Python (includes database reading and writing component with built-in SQLite).

 ## Expanding the project: